 Only those proposals that have met the minimum score threshold of 70 percent will be considered for recommendation to the appropriate FRWDB Committee/Council or the FRWDB Board.
-Recommendations made to a FRWDB Committee/Council must be forwarded to the FRWDB Board.
+Recommendations made to the FRWDB Committee/Council must be forwarded to the FRWDB Board.
 The FRWDB Board must approve all final awards, subject to the veto authority of each Chief Local Elected Official serving on the FRWDB Board, if the matter is opposed by a majority of their respective governing board (Fresno County Board of Supervisors) and council (Fresno City Council).
-In the situation where the timing of the FRWDB Board meeting is not conducive to the need to award a contract(s) in a timely manner, the FRWDB Board may authorize the FRWDB Executive Committee to receive the recommendation and make the appropriate decision on behalf of the FRWDB Board.
+In the situation where the timing of the FRWDB Board may authorize the FRWDB Executive Committee to receive the recommendation and make the appropriate decision on behalf of the FRWDB Board.
 The actions of the Executive Committee will be reported at the next full Board meeting.